Audio By Carbonatix

 The Elephant in the Street

-The new issue for Brick and Bones is the Commerce Street construction.
+The new issue for Brick and Bones is the construction on Commerce Street.
 On Saturday, a bulldozer sat behind a large construction fence just outside the front door.
 But chalk it up to growing pains.

 “I know the construction is rough, trust me, I know, but big picture, when it’s done, Commerce Street will be the best block in the neighborhood.
-It’s only bars and restaurants, no clubs,” Edgar adds, referring to the Rodeo Dallas fiasco on Elm Street that was also outside his front door over the summer.
-When cops used tear gas pellets to disperse crowds at the late-night club over the summer, the team at Brick and Bones had to escort customers out the back door to the alley.
+It’s only bars and restaurants, no clubs,” Edgar adds, referring to the Rodeo Dallas summer fiasco that was just outside his front door on Elm Street.
+The street project is expected to be completed in 2027.

 We imbibed in a couple of house cocktails and a basket of chicken that is still exactly as good as remembered.
 How that breading has snap and heat is a culinary feat I’ll never understand.
 All the while, the meat remains (we only use this term when absolutely necessary) juicy.